-The Combined Authority is small in size and strategic in nature.
-The Authority has adopted a commissioning model with delivery being undertaken by those best qualified to do so across the public and private sector.
+The Combined Authority is small in size and while it has been strategic in nature, it is also an operational delivery body for functions including the provision of bus services.
+It is also the local transport authority for the area of Cambridgeshire and Peterborough.
+The Authority has mainly delivered through a commissioning model with delivery being undertaken by those best qualified to do so across the public and private sector.
+It has increased staff numbers and increasingly delivers through the internal expertise of its employed officers across a range of disciplines.